compiler-research/compiler-research.github.io/_posts/2026-05-19-optimize-usage-of-source-locations-in-source-modules.md

 ## Introduction

 Hi everyone!
-I am incredibly excited to be joining the Compiler Research team as a CppAlliance Fellow for the 2026 cycle.
-As an aspiring compiler engineer, finding an initiative like this felt like exactly the kind of opportunity I had been hoping for, a chance to do meaningful upstream work on a production compiler and jumpstart my career, with real mentorship from people who know this codebase deeply.
-I am genuinely thrilled to be here.
+I am Ayokunle Amodu, joining the Compiler Research team as a CppAlliance Fellow for the 2026 cycle.

-## A Little About Me

 I am an MLIR geek at heart.
-Most of my compiler work has lived in the middle end, where you are close enough to the hardware to feel the constraints but still working at a level where the abstractions are rich and the design space is wide.
-How high level structure eventually has to survive a chain of lowerings and still mean the same thing at the bottom, that is the space I feel most at home in.
+Most of my compiler work has lived in the middle end, progressive lowering.
+I love seeing how high-level structure survives a full lowering chain and still means something at the bottom.

-So when this project came up, my first reaction was honestly curiosity.
-This is front-end territory. `SourceManager`, `ASTReader`, module deserialization, the machinery Clang uses to track where everything came from before it even becomes an IR.
-I do not live here normally but that is exactly what made it interesting.
-I have spent enough time at the hardware-software boundary to appreciate what it means when a 32-bit representation starts running out of room, and I wanted to see what the front end had to say about it.
-A real opportunity to stretch.
+This project is front-end territory, not my typical residence, but being a comp arch kid who has spent time with RISC-V assembly means a 32-bit space running out of room is a very familiar kind of problem.
+Working under Vassil Vassilev with real upstream review as the target is exactly the kind of opportunity I wanted.

 ## The Problem